chazcornwall/math4610/software_manual/README.md

 # Software Manual Table of Contents

 This software manual is for the math4610.a C++ library.
 The following functions are sorted according to their namespace.
+All C++ functions documented in this manual can be accessed from the `math4610lib.a` archive by using the following syntax when compiling driver code:

+  g++ <name_of_cpp_file> <path>/math4610lib.a -o <name_of_executable>

 **MachineEpsilon**